ahmishra/Pyget/README.md

 <b>Main program installation:</b>

-To install PyGet, `git clone https://github.com/ahmishra/Pyget.git` in your desired installation directory (~/pyget is recommended).
-Ensure that pyget.py is executable (as user, chmod +x pyget.py) and then symlink pyget.py to /usr/bin/pyget for convenience.
-If the last step is not followed, you will have to cd into the folder containing pyget.py and run './pyget.py' that way.
+To install PyGet, `git clone https://github.com/ahmishra/Pyget.git` in your desired installation directory (~/Pyget is recommended).
+Ensure that pyget.py is executable next, you will have to cd into the folder containing pyget.py and run ```python pyget.py``` that way.

 ## Basic usage: